 #2 See the Seals

 Prepare for an awe-inspiring wildlife encounter at Blakeney Point, where you’ll discover one of the largest seal colonies in England.
-To witness the seals in their natural habitat, a boat tour is a must as you can’t reach the area on foot or by car.
+To see the seals in their natural habitat, a boat tour is a must as you can’t reach the area on foot or by car.

 Departing from Morston Quay, you have several reputable boat companies to choose from.
 Keep in mind that some of these companies require ticket collection at Blakeney Quay.
 Due to their popularity, it’s advisable to book your tour in advance to secure your spot.